Blog Post: A Fresh Graduate's Guide to Saving Money

 If You're Green, Go Blue

-For most people, the term “investment” tends to refer quite specifically to equities or stocks, and this invariably invites the question “which stock should I buy?”
+For most people, the term “investment” tends to refer quite specifically to stocks (or some others, crypto), which invariably invites the question: “what should I invest in?”

 Fortunately, investors need not look too far beyond our shores to find reasonably sound blue chip investment opportunities.
 Singapore’s blue chip benchmark - the Straits Times Index (STI) – is a useful starting point.
-The index is comprised of 30 Singapore blue chip companies including a number of historic brand names that have been servicing the Singapore market for more than a century.
+The index is comprised of 30 Singapore blue chip companies including several historic brand names such as Singapore Airlines and Singtel, that have been servicing the Singapore market for more than a century.

-Fast forward many years and these companies are still thriving - a clear testament to the strength of their individual businesses and favourable domestic conditions which have allowed them to operate effectively without much trouble or difficulty.
+Fast forward many years and these companies continued to brave the storms and thrive - a clear testament to the strength of their individual businesses and favourable domestic conditions which have allowed them to operate effectively without much trouble or difficulty.

 Indeed, Singapore has consistently topped on the World Bank’s “Ease of doing Business” survey since 2007 and is ranked highly in Asia for corporate governance.
 Currently, it is also the only country in Asia with the highest sovereign credit rating from all three major credit rating agencies.

-Such stability goes a long way into reducing the risk of disruptions to business operations, allowing blue chip names to focus purely on delivering profits and reasonable dividend pay-outs.
+Such stability goes a long way in reducing the risk of disruptions to business operations, allowing blue chip names to focus purely on delivering profits and reasonable dividend pay-outs.

-In essence, you buy a fixed dollar amount of shares on a regular basis (typically this might be on a monthly basis) regardless of the share price.
+In essence, you buy a fixed dollar amount of shares on a regular basis (typically this may be on a monthly basis) regardless of the share price.
 In this manner, DCA takes advantage of share price movements in the stock market.
-Over time, as you accumulate more shares when prices are cheaper, you are able to potentially lower the average purchase price per share.
+Over time, as you accumulate more shares when prices are cheaper, you can potentially lower the average purchase price per share.

 Reap the benefits of investment discipline